Seunghoon-Jung-kr/-Verilog-BIT16_CPU/README.md

 "I created this project to deepen my understanding of computer architecture, digital logic circuits, and Verilog HDL."

 # More Detail

+"I wanted to try both behavioral and dataflow modeling in Verilog, so I applied behavioral modeling to large-scale modules like the system bus, while using dataflow modeling for smaller modules like register modules, where I derived Boolean functions from block diagrams, truth tables, and Karnaugh maps."

 **Class:** Dog vs Specialty Dog